-The world is moving away from diesel and towards sustainable mobility.
-Big cities are showing the way in this trend.
-Some 1.2 million buses operating in various cities worldwide will be electric by 2025, representing almost half of municipal buses, says a Bloomberg New Energy Finance report.
+The world is abandoning the diesel engine and moving in the direction of sustainable mobility.
+And major cities are leading the way.
+According to a Bloomberg New Energy Finance report, around 1.2 million buses operating in the world’s various cities will be electric by 2025, representing nearly half of municipal buses.

-Indeed, the city of Amsterdam has already electrified all the buses in operation at Schiphol airport and plans to switch 90% of the city’s bus fleet to electric technology by 2021.
+The city of Amsterdam has already electrified all the buses running in the Schiphol airport area and plans to make 90% of its fleet electric by 2021.

-Los Angeles buses are currently powered by natural gas, which emits fewer particulates and greenhouse gases than diesel, but the city is set to convert its entire fleet to an electric system by 2030.
-In Morocco, Marrakesh is also taking steps: the 30 or so electric buses coming on stream in 2019 will be powered by a solar power plant located at the entrance to the city.
+Los Angeles buses are currently powered by natural gas, which produces less pollution in terms of particulate matter and greenhouse gases than diesel, but the city is set to make its entire fleet all-electric by 2030.
+In Morocco, Marrakesh is also taking initiatives: the 30 or so urban e-buses due to come on stream in 2019 will be powered by a solar power plant located at the entrance to the city.

-“A monitoring system is also due to be set up which will enable RATP to see energy levels in real time and to manage energy use in detail”
+“A monitoring system was set up which will enable RATP to view energy levels in real time and manage energy consumption in detail.”

-This rigid system – copper busbars housed in aluminium casing – requires just a few millimetres of play between the various components.
-It involves a high degree of accuracy in both the design and execution, including the use of tablet-based drawing and technical libraries, accessible from the site.
+This rigid bus duct system, comprising copper rods housed in aluminium casing, requires play of just a few millimetres between the various components.
+It involved a high degree of accuracy in both the design and implementation, with the use of tablet-based drawing and technical libraries, accessible from the site.

-“A monitoring system is also due to be set up which will enable RATP to see energy levels in real time and to manage energy use in detail,” adds Benloulou.
-Charging time must be optimised in such a way as to focus first and foremost on buses that need to leave the centre according to a very specific schedule and that need to be in the starting blocks first thing in the morning.
+“A monitoring system was set up which will enable RATP [the Paris transport operator] to view energy levels in real time and manage energy consumption in detail,” adds Benloulou.
+Charging time must be optimised so as to prioritise buses that need to leave the depot according to a very specific schedule and be in the starting blocks first thing in the morning.